-Where high-quality respiratory signals can be obtained, artificial intelligence (AI) has shown significant promise for accurately interpreting PPG signals in the context of respiratory health 2.
+Where high-quality respiratory signals can be obtained, artificial intelligence (AI) has shown significant promise for accurately interpreting PPG signals in the context of respiratory health (Baker et al 2021).
 A key limitation of AI is that it is computationally expensive.
-In many applications, this is addressed by offloading data to cloud computing facilities for Al processing.
+In many applications, this is addressed by offloading data to cloud computing facilities for AI processing.
 However, offloading data to the cloud requires internet connectivity, which increases power consumption and latency, and is not reliably available in many rural areas.
 There are also substantial privacy concerns associated with storing sensitive health data in cloud facilities.